By Tradd Mills, Emergency Management Coordinator

 - Videos: What to do Before, During, and After a tornado

 College Station doesn’t have outdoor tornado sirens, so when severe weather approaches, pay close attention to local radio and television stations.
 They do an excellent job of providing pertinent information, including tornado watches and warnings issued by the National Weather Service.
-But keep in mind that tornadoes can occur even if a watch or warning hasn’t been given.

 In an emergency, always listen to the instructions given by local emergency management officials.
 If a violent storm approaches or strikes the Bryan-College Station area, these are the best ways to monitor events and get timely information: